Best CRM for Real Estate Agents: 13 Tools Ranked for 2026

 Key features:

-Best for: Agents and teams willing to invest in a platform that generates and nurtures leads through AI-powered tools.
+Best for: Agents and teams willing to invest in a platform that generates and nurtures leads through AI-powered tools and a built-in IDX site.

 11. CINC: Best for Teams Buying Leads at Scale